How TFT Display Screens Work

 TFT displays from GSR Technology come in various different designs and specifications.
 Here is a list of specifications that are typically listed and their definitions:

-- Size or format is used to describe the physical distance between opposite corners of a display, usually expressed in inches and often referred to as the physical image size.
+- Size or format is used to describe the physical distance between opposite corners of a display screen, usually expressed in inches and often referred to as the physical image size.

-- Resolution refers to the number of pixels in each dimension (width and height) that can be displayed by the panel.
+- Resolution refers to the number of pixels in each dimension (width and height) that can be displayed by the panel monitor.

 - Brightness or luminance is a measurement of luminance and is expressed in nits.
 Between 200 and 300 nits is where an average display sits, whereas 700 nits offer far greater contrast, resulting in sharper picture quality.